-Thank you for an extremely good book (The Power of Your Breath), and an incredibly inspiring Instructor Course!
+Thank you for an extremely good book (Conscious Breathing), and an incredibly inspiring Instructor Course!
 Your course was wonderful!!
 During the course, however, I became completely pissed off.
 Not with you but with all doctors.
 If only someone could have mentioned breathing, I would have escaped so much suffering as well as not having to take all that penicillin and Mycomust.

 I wish someone like you had crossed my path significantly earlier in my life.
 Then I could have felt a lot better much earlier.
 But better late than never!

 I am extremely grateful that breathing is something that has now gotten more attention.
 To attend your Instructor Course is amazing because it teaches the importance of what happens in the body when breathing correctly and how the body reacts when breathing incorrectly.

 With your course, I have learned personally what happens in the body with improved breathing.
 As a course leader you have been very good!
 Calm, sensible and incredibly informative!
 This course has been GREAT and instructive!